HewlettPackard/terraform-provider-oneview/docs/r/server_profile.html.markdown

 * `Operation_type` - (Optional) patch operation can be performed by giving the update string for given type of update.

 - - -
+* `force_flags` - (Optional) a list of supported force flags, ignoring certain warnings when creating the server profile.

 * `public_connection` - (Optional) The name of the network that is going out to the public.